 Chronic benzo abuse will lead to biological dependence.
 Eventually, you’ll feel the unshakeable urge to take that drug to feel normal, and if you don’t take it you’ll feel certain withdrawal symptoms.
 When you abuse benzos, you damage your health, relationships, and many other areas of your life.
 Detoxification is undoubtedly the first step to regaining your life.

 Detox must be conducted under medical supervision.
 One of the signs of benzodiazepine addiction is that the user’s body adapts to the drug, and the body will begin to crave the drug.
 When the individual attempts to curtail benzo use, the body responds by triggering a series of unpleasant symptoms, which is known as withdrawal.
 Depending on the nature of drug abuse, these symptoms can range from mild to severe.

 Benzo detox demands certain safety provisions and for the medical team to make the process as comfortable as possible.
 Our detox technicians will evaluate your physical health upon being admitted into the program, and they’ll closely monitor your vitals as you detox.
 You’ll be under the watchful eye of a proven clinical team— positioning you for a successful recovery.

 With sudden cessation of benzos, users will experience powerful physical and mental withdrawal symptoms.
 These include anxiety, panic, seizures, insomnia, nausea, hallucinations, mood swings, memory loss, suicidal thoughts, and blurred vision.

 To manage these symptoms, it is vital to undergo medically-supervised detox in an accredited addiction treatment facility.
-This way, clinicians and medical staff may prescribe medications to ease withdrawal symptoms and manage any health issues that may arise over the course of benzo detoxification.
+This way, clinicians and medical staff at our Benzo rehab may prescribe medications to ease withdrawal symptoms and manage any health issues that may arise over the course of Benzo detoxification.